psxrestore/Condemned2Recomp/README.md

+> [!IMPORTANT]
+> This repository does not include, distribute, or provide access to any game assets.
+It only contains the source code to build the recompilation. **You must own a legitimate copy of Condemned 2: Bloodshot** and extract the required assets from it.

 > [!CAUTION]
-> This repository does not include, distribute, or provide access to any game assets, executables, or copyrighted content.
-It only contains the source code to build the recompilation. **You must own a legitimate copy of Condemned 2: Bloodshot** and extract the required assets from it.
+> This project is a work-in-progress, and while it is in playable state, you might experience bugs and crashes!

 # Condemned2Recomp
 This is a static recompilation of **Condemned 2: Bloodshot (Xbox 360)** for Native PC built through RexGlue-SDK.

 ## Installation
 * Using [extract-xiso](https://github.com/XboxDev/extract-xiso) or [xdvdfs](https://github.com/antangelo/xdvdfs), extract all game files from your legally owned copy of **Condemned 2: Bloodshot**.
+* In the same folder as *"condemned2recomp.exe"*, create a new folder named *"Assets"*.
 * Place extracted game files into the *"Assets"* folder.
+* **(Optional)** Configure your graphic settings by modifying *"condemned2recomp.toml"*.
 * Run *"condemned2recomp.exe"* to start **Condemned 2: Bloodshot**.

 ## Controls

 Keyboard & mouse support is still work-in-progress!
-Best played with a gamepad.
+Currently, it is recommended to use a gamepad to play.

 | Action | Key |
 | --- | --- |